Submit an Absence Excuse Electronically

-In accordance with the South Carolina School Attendance Law, The School District of Greenville County has adopted uniform rules to assure that students attend school regularly.
+In accordance with the South Carolina School Attendance Law, The School District of Greenville County has adopted uniform rules to assure students attend school regularly.
 Each day that students are not in school, they miss hours of valuable instruction and opportunities for learning they will not have again.
-Students are responsible for tracking their attendance in order to ensure that they receive credit for all of their courses.
+Students are responsible for tracking their attendance in order to ensure they receive credit for all of their courses.
 There is no guarantee of Seat Time Recovery so students should strive to be in each class on time.

 Students are counted present only when they are actually in classes at least one-half of the class period, are on homebound instruction, or are present at an activity authorized by the school principal.
 The official record of attendance in class will be recorded by the teacher.

 Juniors and Seniors may request up to three college visits each year.
 Each visit must be to a different institution.
-In order for a college day to count as a field trip, the student must bring written proof of your visit to the institution the day you return to school.
+In order for a college day to count as a field trip, the student must bring written proof of their visit to the institution on college letterhead the day they return to school.

-The principal will not grant field trip status for the college visit for any class that the student is failing or in which the student has more than ten (10) days of absences.
+The principal will not grant field trip status for the college visit for any class the student is failing or in which the student has more than ten (10) days of absences.

-Students will have six minutes between classes to help them manage the hallways, go to lockers, visit restrooms and move from one end of campus to the other.
+Students will have five minutes between classes to help them manage the hallways, go to lockers, visit restrooms and move from one end of campus to the other.
 Uninterrupted time on task is vital to the educational process and is one of the major goals at Mauldin High School.
 Students coming into class late disrupt that process.
 We expect students to be in class on time.

-If a student arrives at school after 9:00 a.m., these steps must be followed:
+If a student arrives at school after 8:45 a.m., these steps must be followed:

 In order to have an excused tardy, a student must present: